 Share your thoughts with other diners

 Write a review

-You are requesting to book Fischer's at Baslow Hall for people on at
+Book Fischer's at Baslow Hall for people on at .

 These offers are optional, and there's no commitment.

 For any questions regarding the cancellation policy please contact the restaurant 01246 583259

 By clicking 'complete booking' you agree to the SquareMeal User Agreement